The easiest way to share iPhone photos and videos

 iOS 12 has introduced a slew of new features and hidden gems.
 And one seemingly small addition to the Photos app can make a huge change to the way you share photos and videos.

-Instead of texting or emailing photos and videos from your iPhone ($999 at Sprint), you can instead send an iCloud link that recipients can use to view and, if they so choose, download what you shared.
+Instead of texting or emailing photos and videos from your iPhone, you can instead send an iCloud link that recipients can use to view and, if they so choose, download what you shared.
 I'll still text a single photo or two at a time, but this new iCloud sharing feature is super useful for sharing groups of photos or large video files.
 Here's how it works.

 Sharing photos and video with iCloud link